You have a LinkedIn URL. You need a phone number. LinkedIn doesn't show phones publicly. So how do you get there?

 What hit rate can you expect from a LinkedIn phone lookup tool?

-Premium API tools like Cognism and Lusha hit 55-70% in the US.
-Mid-range tools like Derrick and Wiza land at 35-60% depending on region.
+Derrick lands at 35-60% in the US depending on region, at about €0.30 per match on the Standard plan.
+Cognism and Lusha hit 55-70%, at $1 to $1.50 per match.
 Manual research gets 10-30%.
 The US is the best-covered market everywhere; EU rates run lower and APAC is the weakest.

 How much does it cost to find a phone number from a LinkedIn URL?

 Cost per match ranges from about $0.20 to $1.50 depending on the tool.
-Derrick runs around $0.30 per match, Wiza around $0.50, Lusha around $1.00, and Cognism around $1.50 with volume pricing.
+Derrick runs around €0.30 per match, Wiza around $0.50, Lusha around $1.00, and Cognism around $1.50 with volume pricing.
 Manual research costs roughly $3 per lead once you account for 5-10 minutes of SDR time.

 Can looking up phone numbers get your LinkedIn account banned?